BioNomad/tuftsTutorials/docs/omics/intro-to-ngs/combined.md

 ![](images/igv_vcf_2.png)

-## Summary
+### Summary
 ![](images/summary_vcf.png)

 ## Variant Annotation

-## Learning Objectives
+!!! abstract "Goals"

     - Use the Variant Effect Predictor (VEP) online web server to annotate variants
     - Identify amino acid changing substitutions in our VCF

 ![](images/workflow_ann.png)

-## VEP overview
+### VEP overview
 VEP will add annotation from a number of sources for each variant that we upload.
 Below is a subset of the most commonly used annotations annotations.